-- Due to the uncertainty of scheduling standardized tests during Covid-19, the University System of Georgia (USG) announced a temporary adjustment to admission requirements for USG institutions.
-Dual Enrollment applicants to Georgia Tech will not need to submit a SAT or ACT score to be considered for admission for Fall 2021.
-As of May 2021, the University System of Georgia has announced that all institutions will resume test score admission requirements beginning with applicants for the Spring semester of 2022.
+Submit your SAT or ACT test scores.
+As of May 2021, the University System of Georgia has announced that all institutions will resume test score admission requirements beginning with applicants for the Spring 2022 semester.
 Any student applying to Georgia Tech to begin enrollment in 2022 and beyond will have to submit an SAT or ACT score.

 Students who are offered admission must submit the following enrollment documents: